LukasHoelsch/Measurement-uncertainty-calculation/README.md

 </p>

-To view this result in a different perspective, the efficiency uncertainty is visualized in Fig. 10, where the maximum uncertainty is given in absolute values of the entire 65 kW electric drive.
+To view this result in a different perspective, the efficiency uncertainty is visualized in the figure below, where the maximum uncertainty is given in absolute values of the entire 65 kW electric drive.
 This figure highlights the usefulness of differentiating the two measurement uncertainty models to showcase that it makes a significant difference if one is interested in measuring the absolute efficiency in a single shot manner (with relatively high uncertainty) or if one wants to optimize the drive performance by comparing multiple operation strategies to each other (with relatively low uncertainty).
 <p align="center">
   <img src="./Figures/readme/efficiency_uncertainty_watt.svg" />
 </p>